-With growth, our career programs continued to evolve, and ICE's Los Angeles campus introduced Associate of Occupational Studies
+With growth, our career programs continued to evolve, and ICE's Los Angeles campus introduced Associate of Occupational Studies Degrees in 2021.
+Students in California can combine Culinary Arts,

-Degrees in 2021.
-Students in California can combine Culinary Arts, Health-Supportive Culinary Arts or Pastry & Baking Arts with management training and applied general education online to earn their associates degree.
+Plant-Based Culinary Arts or Pastry & Baking Arts with management training and applied general education online to earn their associate degree.
+Starting in 2021, ICE's Los Angeles campus also started offering online culinary arts and pastry arts training programs to students in select states.

 The Institute of Culinary Education is the largest and most vibrant culinary school in America's two largest cities - New York and Los Angeles.
 Now, more than ever, we can and do help people find their culinary voices!